rutujajanbandhu/Handwritten-Digit-Recognition/README.md

 from various sources.
 * The dataset is divided into training and test sets, with 60,000 images for training and 10,000 images for testing.

+# GNN Visualization
+* Connectivity Visualization: Visualizing the connectivity of pixels forming a digit using the GNN model can provide qualitative insights into how the model processes and understands image data.